Tobin Sprout: Solo projects and reunions

-In 2010, Sprout released his fifth solo effort, The Bluebirds Of Happiness Tried To Land on My Shoulder, on his personal record label Moonflower Records.
+His fourth solo effort was Lost Planets & Phantom Voices.
+In 2010, he released his fifth solo effort, The Bluebirds Of Happiness Tried To Land on My Shoulder, on his personal record label Moonflower Records.

 In July 2010, Robert Pollard announced that the "Classic Lineup" of Guided By Voices would reunite for a U.S. tour, with a lineup featuring Pollard, Sprout, Mitch Mitchell, Kevin Fennell, and Greg Demos.
 The tour culminated with a performance in at Irving Plaza in New York City on New Year's Eve, 2010.
 They went on to release six new studio albums before splitting up again in 2014.

 In 2017, Sprout released his sixth solo effort, The Universe & Me, changing from his personal label to the independent label Burger Records.

-In 2020, Sprout announced the release of his seventh solo release titled Empty Horses, and is to be released in June with Fire Records.
+His seventh solo release, Empty Horses, was released in 2020 with Fire Records.

 Personal life

+Sprout is also a visual artist.
 American actor Tim Allen has stated he is a collector and admirer of Sprout's artwork and illustrations.